kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 ```

 If you are using a different dependency management tool (e.g. Go modules), you should still be able to use the
-information in the GlooE `Gopkg.lock` file to verify that the dependencies match.
+information in the Gloo `Gopkg.lock` file to verify that the dependencies match.

 #### Verify compatibility script
-As part of each GlooE release, we ship a script to verify whether your plugin can be loaded by that version of GlooE.
+As part of each Gloo Enterprise release, we ship a script to verify whether your plugin can be loaded by that version of
+Gloo Enterprise.
 You can find it in the aforementioned Google Cloud bucket at
 `http://storage.googleapis.com/gloo-ee-dependencies/[GLOOE_VERSION]/verify-plugins-linux-amd64`.
 The script accepts
 three arguments: